Contents of history blog posts

 Mail Rail review: Travel under London on the Royal Mail’s underground railway.
 Underground railway, 1910s/1920s.

 Is this London’s skinniest house?
 The story behind 5 Thurloe Square.
-Residential building, 19th century.
+Block of flats, 19th century.

 Holland House: A pioneering office block in the City of London.
 Office block, 1910s.

 The ceramic bakers of Spitalfields on Widegate Street.
 Business premises, 1920s.